benyoon2003/Planner-System/code/README.txt

 this model so that interacting with the model requires little understanding in how the model works.
 All that is necessary is only the model's public method's to be used.
 There are package protected methods that can be called when inside the package that can alter the model.
-These methods had to package protected and not private for implementation.
+These methods had to be package protected and not private for implementation.

+    For the purposes of this project, the view can be used simply by initializing the MainScheduleFrameView, which is the only public class within the view package.
+The PlannerView interface provides a render method, which exists for all types of PlannerView, but does not need to be called in order to produce a MainScheduleFrameView due to the nature of JFrame.

 Quick Start:
     To start the model first you must create an instance of the model: